luxonis/depthai-docs-website/source/pages/faq.rst

 Is DepthAI and MegaAI easy to use with Raspberry Pi?
 ####################################################

 Very.
 It's designed for ease of setup and use, and to keep the Pi CPU not-busy.

-See `here <https://docs.luxonis.com/projects/api/en/latest/install/#raspberry-pi-os>`__ to get up and running quickly!
+You can find additional `information here <https://docs.luxonis.com/projects/hardware/en/latest/pages/guides/raspberrypi.html>`__.

 Can all the models be used with the Raspberry Pi?